Synerise/android-sdk/README.md

 If app was invisible to user (minimized or destroyed) and campaign banner came in - simple push message is presented to the user and launcher activity is fired after notification click.<br>
-It is a prefect moment for you to pass this data and SDK will verify whether it is campaign banner and if so, banner will be presented within the app (atop of your activities).<br>
+It is a prefect moment for you to pass this data and SDK will verify whether it is campaign banner and if so, banner will be presented within the app (atop of your activities).
+Please note that banner is a translucent activity, so your activity's `onStop()` method may not be called.
+Also banner activity is launched with FLAG_ACTIVITY_NEW_TASK flag so you can handle your activity stack properly.<br>
 If your launcher activity last quite longer, check `onNewIntent(Intent)` implementation below.
 ```
     @Override